 Figure 4: Mean attitudinal preferences over time for high income vs low income earners.
 Scaled from left-right (0-1).

-We test the way in which these preferences are linked to party vote in the following section.
+Next, we test the way in which these preferences are linked to party vote in the following section.
 Table 2 presents the pooled results of nine OLS regression models fit for each major national party.
 We fit each model by decade 1993 to 2019, with year fixed effects.
 Each model includes controls for degree status, income, age, gender, region, and religion.

 OLS Logistic Regression of Party Vote, 1993-2019